trycourier/courier-react-toast/README.md

 If you do not need a push provider such as Courier you can skip ahead to instructions on how to use the standalone toast [interface](#standalone).

-Go through the guide below to get started with `courier-react-toast` using Courier as Push Provider
+Below is a step by step setup to use `@trycourier/react-toast` using Courier as Push Provider

 <hr>

 ## [Courier Integration](#courier-integration)

-We will need to install the [Courier Push Provider](https://app.courier.com/integrations/courier) to trigger `courier-react-toast` from an API request.
+We will need to install the [Courier Push Provider](https://app.courier.com/integrations/courier) to trigger `@trycourier/react-toast` from an API request.
 Make sure to copy the Client Key from the integration page

 <img src="https://user-images.githubusercontent.com/16184018/109491559-8f8ee600-7a3e-11eb-9aa4-742639274fde.png" width="400">